 - Fellows are asked to attend the SURF opening reception with their faculty in June.
-In the fall, fellows will present their summer work at a college symposium.
+In October, fellows will present their summer work at a college symposium.
 Fellows may also be invited to participate in other events throughout the year, including informal summer gatherings to share their progress.

 - Pre-retirement permanent and adjunct faculty are eligible to submit proposals to support Summer Undergraduate Research Fellowship students.

 - Adjunct faculty, at the time of project selection, must have a contract to teach at Evergreen after the summer of the proposed project.